-Hunt for four after man chased and stabbed in the back
+Hunt for two after man chased and stabbed in the back

 A man needed hospital treatment after being stabbed in the back during a night out with friends.

-Police have released a CCTV image of four people they wish to speak to about the incident, which happened in the early hours of Sunday, March 25, in Park Street, Brighouse .
+Police have released a CCTV image of two people they wish to speak to about the incident, which happened in the early hours of Sunday, March 25, in Park Street, Brighouse .

 Police said the incident happened between 2.50am and 2.55am.